Relevancy and Engagement www.agintheclass.org

 • Sugar comes from sugar beets or sugar cane

-• “Farms, fields and forests produce our agricultural products.
+2. Read the paragraph on the top of the poster: “Farms, fields and forests produce our agricultural products.
 Most of these products must be processed in some way before we can use them.
 Processing changes raw agricultural products into thousands of things we use every day.
 Think about a cheeseburger, for example.
 The parts of a cheeseburger come from many different raw agricultural products.”

 3. Distribute a poster to each student in classroom